statusrow/statusrow.github.io/_posts/2017-10-13-where-buy-plastic-free-paper-cotton-buds.md

 [sg]: https://www.simplygentle.co.uk/product-page/simply-gentle-organic-buds
 [ellisons]: https://www.ellisons.co.uk/beauty-essentials-cotton-buds-paper-stem-200.html

 Flushed down our toilets, plastic cotton bud sticks are entering the sewage system, littering our beaches and finding their way to marine environments.
-Once there they can take 150 years to break down into microplastics.
-Yet here in the UK, millions of us are flushing our single-use plastic cotton buds on a regular basis.
+Once there, the sticks are ingested by marine wildlife, killing them and raising questions around the safety of our food.
+Yet here in the UK, millions of us are flushing these single-use plastic cotton buds down the pan on a regular basis.

 We witnessed the sheer volume of this problem first hand during the [Great British Beach Clean][gbbc] in September, where we collected over 60 cotton bud sticks in only an hour of being on the beach.